DavidFirth/alt3/docs/_posts/2018-03-06-epl-relegation-battle.md

-The [**_alt-3_ league table**](/leagues/england-premier-league) re-orders the official Premier League table, in a mathematically principled way to take account of how easy of hard each team's season has been up to now (and therefore, at the same time, how hard or easy is each team's remaining fixture list).
+The [**_alt-3_ league table**](/leagues/england-premier-league) re-orders the official Premier League table, in a mathematically principled way to take account of how easy or hard each team's season has been up to now (and therefore, at the same time, how hard or easy is each team's remaining fixture list).
 The _alt-3_ table takes into account, for each team, which other teams have been played already, and whether matches were